 Bankruptcy: Chapter 13 or Chapter 7?

-Filing for Chapter 13 is a way of recruiting your lawyer, with oversight from the bankruptcy court, to help you negotiate with your creditors which is likely to get you a better deal than private negotiations.
+Filing for Chapter 13 is a way of recruiting a law firm, with oversight from the bankruptcy court, to help you negotiate with your creditors which is likely to get you a better deal than private negotiations.
 Under a successful Chapter 13 bankruptcy, you will receive favorable concessions from your creditors and you will get to keep your property.
 You will also be expected to pay your debts within three to five years.

 Bankruptcy Law Is Complex and Arcane

 The Federal Bankruptcy Code is one of the most complex bodies of law in existence.
 Add in Florida bankruptcy law, and what you end up with is a monstrosity (unless you have experience in working with it).
 Fortunately, that is where David Holland Law comes in.
-We have successfully assisted hundreds of clients in navigating their way through the bankruptcy maze.
+Our dedicated Venice bankruptcy lawyer has successfully assisted hundreds of clients in navigating their way through the bankruptcy maze.

 “Very informative with my questions and concerns.
 Have used his services and would highly recommend him.” – Toni